 The Master of Science in Juvenile Justice Program was formally approved in January 1999 and offered its first classes beginning August 1999.
 The program is based on a multidisciplinary study of all facets of the juvenile justice system.
 The disciplines of sociology, criminology, psychology, economics, administration, methodology, and statistics are built into the program.
 Our faculty has experience and expertise encompassing the broad spectrum of the juvenile justice system.

-The Master of Science degree in Juvenile Justice is designed to prepare graduates to actively participate in the development of knowledge in juvenile justice and develop their skills as practitioners in the system.
+The Online Master of Science degree in Juvenile Justice is designed to prepare graduates to actively participate in the development of knowledge in juvenile justice and develop their skills as practitioners in the system.
 The curriculum is broad enough to satisfy these various interests.
 Students should confer with their academic advisor to develop a combination of elective courses that will support their particular career interests.

 The purpose of graduate education is to provide students with coursework that requires critical analysis and study in a specialized field.
 One of the core values of Prairie View A & M University is to inspire and guide students to become successful leaders in their professions and their communities.
 The College of Juvenile Justice & Psychology fulfills this objective by offering graduate education in the new field of juvenile justice.
 The emphasis of the College of Juvenile Justice & Psychology is scientific, because it is assumed that graduates will be better qualified to participate in the profession if they are prepared as research-oriented students of juvenile crime and delinquency.
 In most of our course-work, juvenile crime and delinquency are viewed as social phenomena and are analyzed with methodologies developed in the social and behavioral sciences.

 The educational objectives of the Online Master of Science in Juvenile Justice (MSJJ) are designed to: